Don't Trip Yourself up While Buying your Home

-Don't empty your wallet on big-ticket items It may be tempting to order that new Turkish rug for the soon-to-be-yours living room, but it's best to stay away from making large purchases like furniture, appliances, electronic equipment, or cars until closing.
-Your lender may send up red flags if you purchase your electronics on your credit cards during your loan process.
-Since lenders are looking closely at your financial accounts, a large cash purchase is also a mistake.
+Don't buy big-ticket items.
+You may be tempted to order that new sofa for the soon-to-be-yours living room, but it's best to stay away from making big ticket purchases like furniture, appliances, electronic equipment, or vacations until your home loan closes.
+Using credit cards to buy new living room furniture could compromise your lending process by distorting your numbers.
+Because lenders are examining your financial accounts, a large cash purchase is also not advised.

-Don't switch banks or move finances around in your accounts.
-Bank statements from recent months for all of your accounts (checking, savings, money market, and other accounts) will probably be reviewed as the lending institution makes decisions regarding your approval.
-To eliminate potential fraud, most lending institutions require thorough paperwork to determine the source of all cash.
-No matter the purpose, moving banks or transferring funds might raise a red flag with your lender and slow down your application process.
+Don't switch your accounts to a new bank or move around your finances.
+Your lending institution will ask for recent bank statements on all of your accounts: savings, checking, money market, and other assets.
+To detect potential fraud, most loans need a thorough paper trail to document the source of all funds.
+No matter the reason, switching banks or moving money from one account to another can raise a red flag with the lender and slow your qualification process.

 At Price Mortgage Group LLC, we answer questions about this process every day.
-Give us a call at 405-513-7700.
+Give us a call: 405-513-7700.

 Looking to Buy?